Guatemalan cuisine: Pre-classic and classic periods

 In the early pre-classic period (2000 BC - 250 AD), agricultural techniques such as the slash-and-burn method began to develop as Maya settled into permanent villages.
 During this time, Maya cultivated maize, beans, squash and chilli peppers.
 Local game included deer, rabbit, quail, duck, peccary, turkey and reptiles.
 During the classic period (250 AD - 900AD), maize became a staple in the Maya diet.
 Before maize was consumed, it was processed in a technique called nixtamalization, involving cooking the corn with minerals, usually slaked lime (calcium hydroxide), giving the maize a higher nutritional value.
 After this process, the cooked maize would be ground into masa using a metate.

 Colonial period

 With the arrival of Spanish conquistadors to the New World, they brought with them foods that were common in the Old World but new to the Americas.
 These included wheat, barley, legumes, bananas, sugarcane, olive oil, coffee and dairy.
 After his first voyage, Christopher Columbus noted the need of livestock in the New World.
 On his second voyage, he brought horses, pigs, chickens, cattle and sheep.
 Spanish conquistadors also introduced new cooking methods such as frying, oven baking and sun-drying techniques.

+This fusion of indigenous Maya ingredients and Old World culinary techniques gave rise to Guatemala's traditional stews (known locally as recados).
+In 2007, the Ministry of Culture and Sports officially declared four iconic traditional Guatemalan dishes — Pepián, Jocón, Kaq'ik, and Mole de Plátano—as Intangible Cultural Heritage of the Nation, recognizing their historical significance as enduring symbols of the country's cultural syncretism.

 Tamales are a traditional food eaten in Guatemala on special occasions, especially during Christmastime and around other holidays.
 They are pouches of masa usually filled with meat, such as pork and chicken, but sometimes filled with vegetables such as maize and potatoes, and are usually wrapped in banana leaves.